Create your genealogy

 Adopt best practices

-You will soon generate hundreds of records: individuals, families, etc.
+If you keep on adding people, very soon you will reach hundreds of records: individuals, families, etc.

-We recommend you to immediately adopt a uniform and harmonised way to write the frequently used information, such as:
+We recommend you to immediately adopt a consistent and harmonised way to write the frequently used information, such as:

 - surnames (1st letter uppercase or not)